 Article 310.10 Uses Permitted.
 The conductors described in 310.104 shall be permitted for use in any of the wiring methods covered in Chapter 3 and as specified in their respective tables or as permitted elsewhere in this Code.

 (A) Minimum.
 FMC less than metric designator 16 (trade size ½) shall not be used unless permitted in 348.20 (A) (1) through (A) (5) for the metric designator 12 (trade size ⅜).

 Article 110.14 Electrical Connections.

 (A) Terminals.
 Connection of conductors to terminal parts shall ensure a thoroughly good connection without damaging the conductors and shall be made by means of pressure connectors (including set-screw type), solder lugs, or splices to flexible leads.
-Connection by means of wire-binding screws or studs and nuts that have upturned lugs or the equivalent shall be permitted for 10 AWG or smaller conductors.

 Article 300.3 Conductors.